-The APVMA is working to improve our online information and aims to make content on this website accessible to all users.
+The Australian Pesticides and Veterinary Medicines Authority (APVMA) is working to improve our online information and aims to make content on this website accessible to all users.
 Australian Government agencies are obliged by the Disability Discrimination Act 1992 to ensure that online information and services are accessible by people with disabilities.

 Our website has been designed and built to conform to level AA of the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines (WCAG) version 2.0.

-We follow a comprehensive scoping and development process that ensures all new content and modules, including databases are developed to align with the Digital Transformation Office Digital Service Standard .
+We follow a comprehensive scoping and development process that ensures all new content and modules, including databases, are developed to align with the Digital Transformation Agency Digital Service Standard.

 If the content, system or form cannot be displayed in an accessible format, we will provide alternative paths to that content.

 Where possible we provide information in HTML.
-Larger publications are provided in accessible PDF and Microsoft Word.
+Larger publications are provided in accessible PDF and Microsoft Word format.